Online Collaborative Editing

 How did you prepare to use Google Docs in your class?

 Before deciding to experiment with Google Docs in my class, I was sure to familiarize myself with the technology (for example, I read through Google’s Sharing Basics page) and its varied uses.
 Since this was an optional exercise (students were able to turn in hard copies of their drafts for a more “traditional” editing experience), I did not do much to prepare my students in advance of the assignment.
 When I next teach, however, this will be the required means of submitting drafts.
-I anticipate that I will do a quick in-class demonstration of how to use the technology, focusing especially on the commenting tools, and will also encourage them to attend one of the ETS workshops on bDrive/Google Docs.
+I anticipate that I will do a quick in-class demonstration of how to use the technology, focusing especially on the commenting tools.

 How did using Google Docs benefit your students?